gpuweb/gpuweb/design/BufferOperations.md

 # Buffer operations

 This describes operations that are done on `WebGPUBuffer` objects directly and are not buffered inside a `WebGPUCommandBuffer`.
-The two primitives we need to support are the CPU writing data inside the buffer for use by the GPU (uplaod) and the CPU reading data produced by the GPU (readback).
+The two primitives we need to support are the CPU writing data inside the buffer for use by the GPU (upload) and the CPU reading data produced by the GPU (readback).

 Design constraints are: